We all know how much children make a mess of their toy rooms. Have you ever stepped on a piece of LEGO? OUCH!

 It’s a nice idea for storing outdoor toys for kids.
 Not only does it give them a place, but it also makes it easy for kids to go get them so they don’t need to run in and out of the house.
 If you have some small buckets lying around, here’s a nice way to arrange your kids’ toys that they like to play with outside the home or in the backyard.
 In case you don’t have buckets to spare for this cool toy storage project, you can buy galvanized buckets from a nearby home supplies store.
 Make sure you label the buckets so it’s easier to find toys and arrange them back later.

-6. See-Through and Labelled Plastic Containers
+6. See -Through and Labelled Plastic Containers

 If you are tired of cleaning up bits and pieces of your kid’s favourite games and artwork, you can arrange them in see-through plastic containers.
 Just so your kids know what goes in the containers, put labels on them.
 But if you had a tiny tot who can't read yet, it would be better to get coloured containers and tell them to remember which coloured container is for storing what item.
+Isn't this one of the simplest toy storage ideas in this list?

 7. Labelled Tote Bags